 Gooseneck Barnacle (Pollicipes polymerus)

-Description: The gooseneck barnacle is a species of stalked barnacle.
-The stalks—or peduncles—of gooseneck barnacles look sort of like leathery skin and are dark gray-brown in color.
+Description: The gooseneck barnacle is a species of stalked barnacle also known as Leaf barnacle or Goose barnacle.
+The stalks - or peduncles - of gooseneck barnacles look sort of like leathery skin and are dark gray-brown in color.
 On the ends of these stalks are the white protective plates that guard the animal.
 This armor consists of five main larger plates and multiple smaller ones.
-On average, this part of the barnacle is a little over 4 centimeters long, while the stalks can reach up to 15 centimeters in length.
+On average, this part of the barnacle is a little over 4 cm long, while the stalks can reach up to 15 cm in length.

-Habitat: This species is found in the intertidal zone along the Pacific Coast of North America.
+Habitat: This species is found in the intertidal zone from Southeast Alaska down to Baja California.
 They’ll attach to various surfaces, like rocks or even mussels.

 Tide Pool Tidbits: